by Texas Homesteader~

 *contains affiliate link

 Occasionally we have need for breakfast sausage.
-But not really that often.
-So on the limited occasion that we need it we’ll typically buy it.
+But we don’t eat breakfast sausage very often.
+So on the limited occasion that we need it we’ll typically buy it at the store.

-I’m always surprised at how expensive that little one-lb pkg of breakfast sausage costs!
+But I’m always surprised at how expensive that little one-pound package of breakfast sausage costs!
 Especially since we have an abundance of ground pork in the freezer.

 So I sat out to season our ground pork into homemade breakfast sausage.
 I settled on what I think is the simplest breakfast sausage seasoning blend.

 Y’all know RancherMan’s an accomplished hunter.
-We always (aaaaaaalways) have pork in our freezer.
+We always (and I mean aaaaaaalways) have pork in our freezer.
 Pork is the main protein we enjoy here on the Homestead, whether roasts, chops or grilled steaks.

 Our Breakfast Sausage Needs

 I typically mix these up and make about 6 large ‘breakfast muffins’ at a time, because that’s what fits in my *Silicone Jumbo-Size Muffin Cups.
-Just one of those breakfast-muffin bad boys is enough to fill us up.
+They’re large enough that just one of those breakfast-muffin bad boys for each of us is enough to fill us up.